ZTerm: Versions

 The first public version of ZTerm was 0.9, which was released in 1992.
 Two major versions followed; 1.0 of April 1994 was a major release that added 16-color ANSI support instead of 8-color, user-selected fonts including Shift JIS support, Kermit protocol support, and auto-opening of downloaded files.
 The latter was useful when used with offline mail readers like Blue Wave.
 Version 1.0.1, released in October 1995, was mostly a bug-fix release.

-By the time that macOS was being released around 2002, the BBS world had largely disappeared.
-However, a number of devices (including some routers and lab equipment) still use serial ports to communicate, typically for diagnostic and debugging purposes.
+By 2002, the BBS world had largely disappeared.
+However, a number of devices (including some routers and lab equipment) still used serial ports to communicate, typically for diagnostic and debugging purposes.
 On 19 April 2001, Alverson released version 1.1b4 that ran on Mac OS X 10.0, Mac OS 8.6 and Mac OS 9 using Carbon.
 Later a "Classic" version was released that did not require Carbon, allowing it to run on older machines that could not support Mac OS 8 or Mac OS 9.
 On 18 July 2011, Alverson released a Universal Binary version 1.2 that runs on Mac OS X 10.4 through Mac OS X 10.14.
 Because this version is not 64-bit, however, ZTerm will not run on Mac OS X 10.15 and above.